mcandre/glue/README.md

 	Success

-If installation fails, try removing Glue from the USB drive, then reinstalling Glue.
+If installation fails, try reinstalling Glue.

+	> reinstall
+	Where is the USB drive?
+	E:

+	...

+	Success

 ## Usage